nmistry096/CloudFS-PHP/doc/source/sdk/CloudFS/Filesystem.rst

         :param $shareKey: The supplied share key.
         :returns: The success/failure status of the delete operation.

-    .. php:method:: retrieveShare($shareKey, $path, $exists = Exists::RENAME)
+    .. php:method:: receiveShare($shareKey, $path, $exists = Exists::RENAME)

-        Retrieve the share item for a given share key to a path supplied.
+        Receive the share item for a given share key to a path supplied.

         :type $shareKey: string
         :param $shareKey: The supplied share key.